 What we don’t: Cheap build quality.

 Teton Sports is a value-oriented brand, and their camping-ready Celsius offers a lot of bang for your buck.
-For $90 (and often available for less on Amazon), you get a 0-degree temperature rating and a practical construction that attaches a mummy bag’s hood to a rectangular bag (similar to the REI Siesta above).
+For $90 (and often available for less on Amazon), you get a 0-degree temperature rating and a practical construction that attaches a mummy bag’s hood to a rectangular bag.
 And while the temperature rating is very generous—depending on how warm or cold you run, it may not even be comfortable around freezing—the Celsius does an admirable job sealing out the chill with insulation around your head and a drawcord at the top.
-If you run particularly cold, it's also offered in a -25°F version.
+If you run particularly cold, it's also offered in a -25-degree Fahrenheit version.

 See the Teton Sports Celsius

-Exped Megasleep Duo 25 sleeping bagShape: Rectangular (double)
+Exped MegaSleep Duo camping sleeping bagShape: Rectangular (double)

 Fill: Synthetic

-What we like: A reasonably light and compact double bag that can transform into two singles.
+What we like: A well-executed double bag that can transform into two singles.

 What we don’t: Not that warm.

 However, as with most rectangular models, the MegaSleep Duo lacks warmth-trapping features like a tapered cut and cinchable hood for sealing out the cold.
 In other words, the 25-degree rating should suffice for most summer camping trips, but not much beyond that.
-On the bright side, it’s reasonably light (4 lb.
-6.2 oz. for the “Medium Double”) and packable for the size, measuring a relatively compact 27.6 x 22.8 x 11.8 inches when compressed.
+The bag is also pretty hefty at 8 pounds all in and takes up a good deal of space when packed down (although it’s comparable to two single bags).
 If you’re looking for a dual camping and backpacking option, a bag like the Kelty Cosmic 20 above wins out with better warmth for the weight.
-But with the ability to sleep with a partner or on your own, the MegaSleep Duo gets a spot on our list for 2024.
+But with the ability to sleep with a partner or on your own, the MegaSleep Duo earns a spot on our list for 2024.

 See the Exped MegaSleep Duo 25/40